-C.2.1 NEM Transmission Network and existing region boundaries
+E.2 NEM Transmission Network and existing region boundaries

-Figure C.1 shows the existing region boundaries of the NEM, together with the transmission network and the points at which generators and loads connect to that network.
-These boundaries reflect the recommendation of NEMMCO in 1997.
+Figure E.1 shows the existing region boundaries of the NEM, together with the transmission network and the points at which generators and loads connect to that network.
+These boundaries reflect the recommendation of NEMMCO in 1997, discussed in more detail in the next Section.

-Figure C.1 NEM Transmission network & region boundaries
+Figure E.1 NEM Transmission network and region boundaries